grazaerd/D-fix/README.md

 # D-fix [Dragon Nest-Fix]
 You can download the file [here](https://github.com/dnblank123/D-fix/releases), or nightly release [here](https://github.com/dnblank123/D-fix/actions).

+## NOTE BEFORE USING THIS
+**Use at your own risk**.
+Simplified means less instruction count/ISA which results to less GPU usage[^5].
+This should fix the stupidly high GPU usage on (Volume Tex) FRDN S2 Blue-Green Circle Mech, Wind Mech in S3 (will cause stuttering) and others.
+I only follow SEA's changes, so if you're on another server, some shader might not work for you (log file).

 ## The main issue in Dragon Nest
 The game has a particle bug on the AMD CPU after the 64-bit release.
 This fork fixes it.
 Additionally, removing unnecessary computation on low graphics.